alexirpan/alexirpan.github.io/_posts/2017-04-26-perils-batch-norm.markdown

 When tuned well, I'd expect the difference between various methods to be pretty low.

 (If you want to be extra brave, you could try [batch renormalization](https://arxiv.org/abs/1702.03275).
-Unfortunately it still has moving averages that are only used at test time.)
+Unfortunately it still has moving averages that are only used at test time.
+**EDIT (June 7, 2017): multiple people, including some of the paper authors, have told me this is incorrect.
+They're right, ignore this paragraph.**

 In my case, I can't afford to switch from batch norm.
 Previous state of the art used batch norm, so I know it works, and I've already paid